 We use data and insights…to stay in tune with the communities we serve.
 This allows us to be agile and adapt to new things.ekta chopra, e.l.f.’s vice president of digital

 Customer-obsessed: Personalize every touch point to provide seamless experiences

-If data-driven is about using customer information to drive business strategy, customer-obsessed is using that knowledge to create personalized experiences anywhere and anytime they engage — from social to storefront, curbside to self-service.
+If data-driven is about using customer information to drive strategy, then customer-obsessed is using that knowledge to create personalized experiences anywhere and anytime they engage — from social to storefront, curbside to self-service.

-And e.l.f. taps into artificial intelligence capabilities across all three platforms to build accurate customer segments, optimize marketing messages and send times, customize product results, and personalize offers.
-It’s a big reason why e.l.f.’s ecommerce site is number one in the beauty sector.
+And e.l.f. taps into artificial intelligence (AI) capabilities across all three platforms to build accurate customer segments, optimize marketing messages and send times, customize product results, and personalize offers.
+It’s a big reason why e.l.f. is blazing a trail in beauty.

 Future-proof: Meet your customers where they are and provide value faster

 Digitize every part of your business.
 The concept is easy to grasp but daunting to execute.
 It demands a constant willingness to look ahead and rethink any strategy, process, or technology that isn’t supporting your customer’s needs.

 When the pandemic caused a massive pause in pro and recreational sports leagues, Spalding brought the arena to the driveway.
 The sporting goods brand shifted its focus to at-home sports play for customers who were sheltering-in-place.
 It created dynamic family-focused campaigns in Marketing Cloud and relaunched its digital shopping experience on Commerce Cloud to accommodate the new demand.
 It incorporated Service Cloud Live Agent to help complete online orders.
 And it enhanced the Spalding MVP program, which was built on Commerce Cloud and Marketing Cloud functionality, so members could enjoy exclusive discounts online.